thornAvery/kep-hack/README.md

 If you use our implementations of anything at all, it is encouraged to submit Pull Requests for bug fixes if you find any issues!
 We very much appreciate them!

 * Plague von Karma - Creator of the Showdown Mod, Director, Developer, Scenarios, Balancing, Dialogue, Pokedex entries, Maps (Mt.
 Moon Crater, Galarian Bird dungeons, Rock Tunnel, Cinnabar Volcano floors, enhanced Diglett's Cave, Shinjuku Jacky's room, and more), Event scripting, Hyper Training, FRLG Tea, post-game rematches, male/female character selection, Meltan implementation, Yellow backports, and occasional spriter (assisting with Bellignan, Carapthor)
-* Martha's Against Humanity - Developer, Pokémon implementation, Pokedex entries, Event scripting, tweaks of Albatross's sprites, Sylveon, Bellignan and Mimmeo sprites, Maps (Citrine City, Cinnabar Volcano, Underwater Tunnel, Silph Gauntlet,), SGB border, new palettes for postgame areas and Game Corner, etc.
+* Martha's Against Humanity - Developer, Pokémon implementation, Pokedex entries, event scripting, tweaks of Albatross's sprites, Sylveon, Bellignan, Galarian Slowking, Galarian Slowbro and Mimmeo sprites, Maps (Citrine City, Cinnabar Volcano, Underwater Tunnel, Silph Gauntlet,), Giovanni's battle theme, SGB border, new palettes for postgame areas and Game Corner, etc.
 * Ema Skye - Developer, Maps (Silph Co. and Pokemon Tower shortening), Mt.
 Moon Crater Guard, Showdown Mod assistance.
 * BlueZangoose / Vimescarrot - Pokemon box expansion, Instatext option, general assistance.
 * Albatross - Many of the new sprites used in the hack (A significant number of post-Gen 1 evolutions, all regional variants, Meltan and Carapthor lines, etc.)
 * LuciShrimp - Mewtwo & FireRed/LeafGreen Legendary custom battle music; Area Zero map theme for Mt.
-Moon Crater.
+Moon Crater, Team Rocket theme changes and Giovanni's battle theme.
 * jojobear13 & Mateo - DV/StatExp display, move deleter, & move relearner functionality from Shin Pokered, followed [this guide](https://github.com/jojobear13/shinpokered/blob/master/how%20to%20guides/how%20to%20add%20the%20move%20relearner%26deleter.txt).
 Tweaks were made to make it compatible with the pokered version we worked off of.
 Thanks specifically to Mateo's Red++ for the ferry system!
 Jojobear also provided bug fixes!
 * thornAvery - Various bug fixes, notably to text speed errors, as well as making the Battle Tent a lot more functional.
 * LadyMisticus - Bug fixes and minor adjustments, and made a well-documented spreadsheet for the hack that details every Pokemon's stats, movepools and locations, plus more!